-- 2. Select the Stream Type of the camera to main stream (normal), sub-stream or third stream.
+- A reboot is required for the function to take effect. - The function is only available for certain models. - 3.
+Select the Stream Type of the camera to Main Stream (Normal), Sub-stream or Third Stream.
 The main stream is usually for recording and live viewing with good bandwidth, and the sub-stream can be used for live viewing when the bandwidth is limited.
-Refer to the Section 4.2 Configuring Local Parameters for switching the main stream and sub-stream for live viewing. - 3.
+Refer to the Section 4.2 Configuring Local Parameters for switching the main stream and sub-stream for live viewing. - 4.
 You can customize the following parameters for the selected stream.